Private camping in Michigan

 2 sites · Lodging · Harrison, MI

 Located in Clare county, Harrison is surrounded by 20 lakes within 20 minutes.
 Harrison is also known for its large amount of state land for recreational activities all year round.
-We are right down the road from Little Long lake and Budd Lake public boat launches.
+We are across the street from Little Long lake and right up the road from Budd Lake public boat launches.
 We have deeded lake access to Little Long Lake with use of our paddle boat and kayaks.
 We can provide parking with a boat, trailer, etc., but will need to be arranged prior to check-in.
 There are several restaurants, delivery options, and a grocery store right down the road.
 There is also a putt putt golf, skiing and snow tubing at Snow Snake, arcade, batting cages, bowling, indoor golf, ax throwing, beaches and Wilson State Park.
 If you have side-by-sides, quads, jeeps, snowmobiles, or dirt bikes, there are endless options with groomed trails in the area for you to ride all day long.
-We have two cabins, the Harrison Hideaway cabin and Wanderer's Hideaway that can be rented together for larger groups or rented separately.
+Our property has two cabins on property, the Harrison Hideaway cabin and Wanderer's Hideaway that can be rented together for larger groups or rented separately.
 Please message me if you would like to rent both cabins for you and your guests.
 We are new to this process and want to make you and your guest feel accommodated with a 5 Star stay.

 Pets